How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 Step 5: Select full deleading or interim control.

 - Full deleading (renovation or encapsulation) produces a permanent Letter of Compliance.
-Cost varies widely but typically runs from $3,000 to $15,000+ depending on the scope of hazards.
+Costs vary widely; extensive work can run into the thousands of dollars.
 Licensed deleading contractors are required.

 - Interim control stabilizes hazards without full removal or encapsulation.
 A licensed deleader or certified risk assessor can perform interim control work.
-Cost is typically $1,000–$3,500.
-The resulting Letter of Interim Control is valid for one year.
+Costs vary by the scope of the work.
+The resulting Letter of Interim Control is valid for up to two years.

 If you're planning to pursue foster care long-term, full deleading is worth considering.
 If you need to move quickly or have a home with limited hazards, interim control gets you to a licensed status within weeks.

 Step 6: Obtain your letter and file it with DCF.
 Once work is completed and the re-inspection confirms compliance, you'll receive either a Letter of Compliance or Letter of Interim Control.
 Include this in your DCF application documentation.
-Your social worker needs to see it before the home study can be completed.
+Your social worker needs to see it before a child under six can be placed.

 Free Download